-Others have experienced the uncomfortable or odd feeling that occurs when at a cemetery.
-One individual captured what sounded like “thank you,” on her recorder when she went to the cemetery and cleaned up some of the grave sites.
+Others have experienced an uncomfortable or odd feeling that occurs when at a cemetery.
+One individual captured what sounded like “thank you”, on her recorder when she went to the cemetery and cleaned up some of the grave sites.

 1. Biltmore HotelSTAY HERE

-One of the most common reports over the years is that the ghosts of the soldiers who lost their lives in the hotel continue to roam the hotel’s hallways to this day.
-Witnesses claim to have seen men wandering the grounds in what can only be described as old uniforms worn by the military during WWII.
+One of the most common reports over the years, is the ghosts of soldiers who lost their lives in the hotel continue to roam its hallways to this day.
+Witnesses claim to have seen men wandering the grounds, in what can only be described as old uniforms worn by the military during WWII.

 The elevator reportedly will randomly go to the 13 floor without anyone in the elevator.
 The thirteenth floor was the location where Thomas “Fatty” Walsh, a gangster, was murdered.